ArKT-7/twrp_device_xiaomi_nabu/README.md

 # TWRP/ Modded TWRP for WOA Build Guide for Xiaomi Pad 5 (Nabu)

+## 😏 BTW, this is all happening on Arch...

 ### 🔧 **Prerequisites**

 #### Make sure you’ve got the build environment set up: